The Emigsville Band: Musical repertoire

 The Emigsville Band's musical repertoire includes American patriotic music, sacred/religious music, contemporary selections like marches, show tunes, medleys, and popular songs.

 Traditions

 From the band's incorporation in 1878 until the COVID-19 pandemic, the band had an annual tradition of performing Christmas carols on Christmas Day for the residents of the village of Emigsville.
 After the pandemic, the tradition transitioned into providing free community Christmas concerts in the Band Hall.
 This was done in an effort to accommodate a greater audience as well as a greater turnout of band members.
+In 2025, due to the growing popularity of the annual Christmas concert in Emigsville, the band moved the concert to the Alert Fire Hall.

 Current leadership

 Jim Rowlands, the current director of the Emigsville Band.

 At its annual banquet and business meeting on the first Monday of November, the band elects its officer board.
 The 2026 officer board is as follows: